-Remove soap and dirt with a wet Lint-Free Cleaning Cloth—be sure to remove all soap.
-Dampen the cloth as needed, and repeat the process until satisfied.
+- Remove excess soap with a wet Lint-Free Cleaning Cloth.
+Continue dampening the cloth with cool water as needed, and repeat process until satisfied.

-Skip to the Dry & Finish step, and continue by steaming.
-Felt shouldn’t be dried.
+- Skip to the Dry & Finish step in your wool washing process, and finish with steaming.
+Felt shouldn’t be placed in the dryer.

 Stain Solution is ideal for protein and tannin stains, such as wine, coffee, ink, grass, urine, blood, and old, set-in stains such as pit stains.